yaagmurss/yaagmurss/README.md

 I work as Robotic Process Automation Developer with focus of scalability and sustainability.

-- 🎓 Having engineering BS degree
+- 🎓 Engineering BS degree
-- 👨‍🏫 Developed large scaled Rpa project for a private bank
+- 👨‍🏫 Developed large scaled Rpa projects
-- 👨‍🏫 Participated in the Estü Data Science Club as a board member

-- 📈 About 3 years experience with RPA tools
+- 📈 3 years experience with RPA tools
+- 📈 Strong knowledge about Uipath
 - 📈 Worked with both SOAP and REST API's
-- 📈 Dealing with Json and Xml data structure
+- 📈 Familiar with Json and Xml data structure
-- 📈 Basic knowledge of C#, Python, Uipath
-- 📈 Familiar with Object Oriented Programming
+- 📈 Basic knowledge about C#, Python and Object Oriented Programming

 ---